Training Equips Language Teachers Across India with Invaluable Skills

 Aditi Rao is a writer, educator, artist, and a dreamer who wants to break down barriers between teenagers in her native India through storytelling and theatre.

-“There’s a lot more violence again minorities and there’s a lot less understanding and harmony amongst groups,” she explains.
+“There’s a lot more violence again and there’s a lot less understanding and harmony amongst groups,” she explains.

 Aditi (left) facilitating a small-group breakout conversation on caste based bullying.